 An older lady in front of me watched a Dame Judy Dench movie called Red Joan and then moved on to Walk the Line.
 Deep cuts.
 Another lady in front of me listened to Dire Straits, Brothers in Arms start to finish.
 I like these people.

-During the flight a lady fell into me.
+During the flight someone fell into me.
 I was asleep when it happened so I woke up to a sharp pain in my shoulder, a woman lying on the ground, a shocked flight attendant gesturing towards another passenger, and the prone woman offering excuses and apologies.
 I went back to sleep.

 I checked out the list of “Block Buster” movies on the inflight screen.
 The first four movies on the list are: The Meddler, Meadowland, The Matrix, and The Shawshank Redemption.
 The Meddler is a movie staring Susan Sarandon and Rose Byrne.
 It’s about an aging widow from New York City who follows her daughter to Los Angeles in hopes of starting a new life.
-It opened on April 26, 2016 and took in $54,022 its opening weekend.
+It opened on April 26, 2016 and took in $54,022 opening weekend.
 I thought maybe I had landed in the M’s but those movies aren’t even in alphabetical order.
 I watched Detective Pikachu.
 Didn’t care for it.

 The Istanbul airport is large and consists mostly of terminal-long duty free shops.
 I wanted a Turkish coffee but all I saw was a Starbucks and the even more American sounding Gloria Jean’s Coffee.
 I got a coffee from a different shop but it came out of a machine and was an americano.
 The only thing Turkish about it was that I was standing in Turkey when I drank it.